 All files in the home directories are backed up daily.
 Two copies of files in the home directories are written to tape in the tape library.

 Access to home directories is relatively slow compared to local or parallel file systems.
 Batch jobs should not perform heavy I/O in the home directory tree because it will slow down your job.
 Instead you should copy your files to fast local storage and run your program there.

-The quota on the project space is shared by all members of the project and corresponds to the allocation that was granted.
-It is typically 1-5TB with a limit of 1,000,000 files.
+The quota on the project space is shared by all members of the project.

 The recommendations for archiving and compressing files are the same for project directories as for home directories.

 Filesystem performance is better than home directories, but for certain workloads, scratch space local to the compute nodes will be a better choice.

 As of July 1, 2020, there have been updates to OSC academic fee structure to begin billing project storage quotas at OSC.
 See the academic fee structure FAQ for details.

 Each compute node has a local disk used for scratch storage.
 This space is not shared with any other system or node.